j1wen/UniAnimate-DiT_rsc/README.md

 |torch.bfloat16|7*10**9 (7B)|20.5s/it|23G|yes|
 |torch.bfloat16|0|23.0s/it|14G||

+- Tips: you can set `use_teacache=True` to enable teacache, which can achieve about 4 times inference acceleration.
+It may have a slight impact on performance, and you can also use teacache to select the seed.
+Long video generation does not currently support teacache acceleration, but we are working hard to overcome this.

 For long video generation, run the following comment, the tips above can also be used by yourself: